 PulteGroup Inc. (PHM:US), the largest U.S. homebuilder by revenue, rose the most since 2008 after reporting a better-than-estimated profit and 32 percent jump in orders for the second quarter.

 Net income was $42.4 million, or 11 cents a share, compared with a loss of $55.4 million, or 15 cents, a year earlier, the Bloomfield Hills, Michigan-based company said today in a statement.
-The average estimate of 10 analysts in a Bloomberg survey (PHM) was for earnings of 6 cents a share.
+The average estimate of 10 analysts in a Bloomberg survey (PHM:US) was for earnings of 6 cents a share.

 U.S. homebuilders are becoming more profitable as record- low mortgage rates and stabilizing prices lure buyers to new houses.
 PulteGroup, which had losses in six of the last eight quarters, has been focusing on reducing expenses after the acquisition of Centex Corp. in August 2009, and selling out of older, less profitable communities.

 The company had “an exceptional quarter,” Stephen East, an analyst with International Strategy & Investment Group LLC, wrote in a note today.
 It “has turned the corner and is accelerating, we expect its equity to outperform as well.”

 PulteGroup jumped 18 percent to $11.86 in New York trading, the biggest increase since November 2008.
 It was the best performer in the 11-member Standard & Poor’s 1500 homebuilder index, which advanced 6.4 percent.

 PulteGroup’s second-quarter orders increased to 5,578 homes, with 7 percent fewer communities.
 Backlog, an indication of future sales, climbed 31 percent to 7,560 homes.